by

 Conclusive Remarks

-Our report establishes the significant potential and continuous growth of real-money gaming in Brazil.
-Driven by a young and digitally engaged population, the iGaming market simply exploded after the legalization of sports betting.
+Our report establishes the significant potential and continuous growth of Brazil’s Gambling Market.
+Driven by a young and digitally engaged population, the gambling market simply exploded after the legalization of sports betting.
 Mobile platforms are highly popular among local gamers, with sports bets standing out, followed by online casinos and lotteries.

 At this point, a comprehensive regulatory framework is crucial to ensure consumer protection, prevent revenue loss and promote responsible gambling practices.
 Secure and licensed operations can provide a safe and enjoyable gaming experience and help the industry attract and retain players.